stklcode/juraclient/CONTRIBUTING.md

 ## Still Open Questions?

-If anything is still left unanswered and you're unsure if you got it right, don't hesitate to contact a team member.
+If anything is still left unanswered, and you're unsure if you got it right, don't hesitate to contact a team member.
 In any case you might submit your request/issue anyway, we won't refuse good code only for formal reasons.